 - Get the octopus ceviche.

-4. For a Relaxing V&A Waterfront Snack
+8. A Relaxing V&A Waterfront Snack

 Bascule Bar at the Cape Grace Hotel